WillACosta/willACosta/README.md

 ---

 Hi!
-I'm William, currently, I work as a front-end developer and I study Back-End, DevOps, and a little bit UI/UX.
+I'm William, I'm a front-end developer, actualy I'm focused in mobile development with Flutter and Native Android (Kotlin).
 I like to keep myself updated and read about clean code, SOLID, and other best coding practices.

 <br>